 Local Food and Drink

 With the growth of culinary tourism and foodie fanatics, walking food tours are a popular and tasty way to be immersed in local culture and history.
 The routes of the many food tours throughout New York City include “non-touristy” and off-the-beaten-path spots.
-Visit the birthplace of the Oreo cookie, historic landmarks in Chinatown and hear stories about how the NYC music scene started.
+Visit the birthplace of the Oreo cookie, historic landmarks in Chinatown, and hear stories about how the NYC music scene started.

 In the Midwest, Wisconsin has experienced the rebirth of the supper club.
 “We’re about novelty as well as nostalgia,” said Aletto Glowacki, who has owned the HobNob Supper Club since 1954.
-According to Wisconsin Trails in the Journal Sentinel, the archetypal supper club is a destination of “longstanding, intense Wisconsin pride.”
-And what sets it apart from a regular restaurant is the journey and rituals the diner is exposed to.
+According to Wisconsin Trails in the Milwaukee Journal Sentinel, the archetypal supper club is a destination of “longstanding, intense Wisconsin pride.”
+What sets it apart from a regular restaurant is the journey and rituals the diner is exposed to.

 The Milwaukee Public Market is another local experience in and of itself.
-Acclaimed for being “rooted in old tradition,” the market is located in the Historic Third Ward, which aims to continue as “an innovative, livable and exciting mixed use neighborhood while preserving its historic and creative character.”
+Acclaimed for being “rooted in old tradition,” the market is located in the Historic Third Ward, which aims to continue as “an innovative, livable and exciting mixed-use neighborhood while preserving its historic and creative character.”

-Focusing on locale is a powerful way to share stories and take visitors on a learning journey while at a meeting, event or on an incentive trip.
-Not only are each of the experiences listed above impactful and memorable in their own right, they are great elements to work into a teambuilding event that will connect your audience to the local experience.
+Focusing on locale is a powerful way to share stories and take visitors on a learning journey while at a meeting, event, or on an incentive trip.
+Not only are each of the experiences listed above impactful and memorable in their own right, but they are also great elements to work into a teambuilding event that will connect your audience to the local experience.
 You could even create a scavenger hunt that ties your organizational messaging into the destination.

 Whether it’s the pride residents feel or the desire visitors have to discover how other communities live – people love local.